 Lets start with where to stay.
 I stayed at the Generator Hostel, I chose this hostel as it had great reviews, I saw some other bloggers had recommended it and I was really happy with my choice, I booked it on Hostelworld which you can do here too!
 It’s been decorated really nicely with a good bar and common area, the beds were super super comfy and best of all it was in a great location, literally just down the road from Nyhavan which is the best area to stay in in Copenhagen (aka the iconic colourful buildings by the canal), if you’re not staying in a hostel then I would suggest staying anywhere in a similar area as it was a great central location!

-Now, what to see and do in Copenhagen.
-I spent 2 days in the city and although we always want more time, i was happy with what I managed to see in these 2 days (and yes I was exhausted after it!).
+Now, places to visit in Copenhagen.
+I spent 2 days in the city and although we always want more time, I was happy with what I managed to see in these 2 days (and yes I was exhausted after it!).

 Here are the key places I would recommend adding to your itinerary.

 First off, Nvhavn is a good place to start because it’s the iconic Copenhagen that you see in photos, I arrived there early on my first morning and despite the grey skies it was just as picture perfect as I imagined and even better once the sun came out and the sky turned blue!
 It does get very busy here later on in the day so morning is best if you want a relaxed walk and to be able to see it without too many people.